Scion tC Insurance Rates

 Rates are averaged for all Scion tC models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Cheaper Scion tC Insurance
+How to Find the Best Cheap Scion tC Insurance

-- You may be able to save as much as $110 per year simply by quoting early and online
+- It is possible to save approximately $110 per year simply by shopping early and online

 - Increasing comprehensive and collision deductibles can save around $200 each year